Xizi Danielle Deng (邓西子)

 Burnaby, BC, Canada V5A 1S6

-I am a PhD candidate in the Department of Linguistics at Simon Fraser University, where I conduct research at the Language and Brain Lab and the Language Learning and Development Lab, mentored by Dr. Henny Yeung and Dr.Yue Wang.
+I hold a PhD in Linguistics from Simon Fraser University, where I conducted research at the Language Learning and Development Lab and the Language and Brain Lab, mentored by Dr. Henny Yeung and Dr.Yue Wang.
 My research broadly integrates L2 speech perception and production, psycholinguistics, acoustic phonetics, spoken word recognition in contexts using eye-tracking techniques, and audio-visual processing (specifically, how perceivers’ looking patterns at a talking face reflect their processing of various types of speech information).
 My PhD dissertation investigates how L2 English learners cope with acoustic-phonetic variability, particularly in the context of adapting to non-native English accents across different speech contexts.
-I explore the mechanisms underlying their divergent perceptual adaptation patterns compared to native English speakers and examine various factors that facilitate or hinder successful adaptation, including talker and listener proficiency, the degree of sound merger, perceptual flexibility shaped by the developmental state of L2 phonemes, and integrative skills in sentence processing.

 Beyond these research fields, I also explore the role of non-linguistic factors, such as musical abilities, in L2 learning—particularly in the acquisition of prosodic features like lexical stress.